aistomin/andy.grails.frontend/DOCKER_README.md

 ## Docker Files Explained

-### `Dockerfile`
+### `Dockerfile.prod`

 - Multi-stage build for production
 - Builds the Angular app and serves it with nginx
 - Optimized for production deployment
+- Used by CI/CD pipeline to publish to Docker Hub

 ### `Dockerfile.dev`

 - Single-stage build for development
 - Includes Angular CLI and development dependencies
-- Supports hot reloading
+- Supports hot reloading with `ng serve`
+- Used for local development

 ### `docker-compose.yml`

-- Production orchestration
+- Development orchestration
 - Includes frontend, backend, and database services
-- Uses nginx to serve the built Angular app

-### `docker-compose.dev.yml`

-- Development orchestration
-- Includes hot reloading for the frontend
+- Uses the development Dockerfile for hot reloading
-- Mounts source code for live development

 ### `nginx.conf`